sandiegopython/test-driven-django-development/tutorials/03-views.rst

     We use the ``with entry=entry only`` convention in our ``include`` tag for better encapsulation (as mentioned in `An Architecture for Django Templates`_).
 Check the Django documentation more information on the `include tag`_.

-Let's write a test our new blog entry pages:
+Great job.
+Now, let's write a test our new blog entry pages:

 .. code-block:: python